unitom-tk/message_highlight/README.md

 message_highlight
 =================

-With this plugin you can colorize the message index rows based on specific criteria like sender, recipient and subject.
+With this plugin you can colorize the message index vertical bars based on specific criteria like sender, recipient and subject.

 FEATURES
 --------